U2: Guitar

 The Edge's guitar sound is frequently modulated with a delay set to a dotted eighth note for rhythmic effect.
 After acquiring his first delay pedal, the Electro-Harmonix Memory Man, he became fascinated with how to use its return echo to "fill in notes that [he's] not playing, like two guitar players rather than one".
 The effect unit became a mainstay in his guitar rig and had a significant impact on the band's creative output.
 The Edge became known for his extensive use of effects units, and for his meticulous nature in crafting specific sounds and guitar tones from his equipment choices.
 Led Zeppelin guitarist Jimmy Page called him a "sonic architect", while Neil McCormick described him as an "effects maestro".
 Critics have variously referred to the Edge's guitar sounds as evoking the image of fighter planes on "Bullet the Blue Sky", resembling a "dentist's drill" on "Love Is Blindness", and resembling an "airplane turbine" on "Mofo".
 The Edge said that rather than using effects merely to modify his sound, he uses them to spark ideas during his songwriting process.

 The Edge developed his playing style during his teenage years, partially as a result of him and Mullen trying to accommodate the "eccentric" bass playing of Clayton by being the timekeepers of the band.
 In their early days, the Edge's only guitar was his 1976 Gibson Explorer Limited Edition, which became a signature of the group.
-However, he found the sound of the Explorer's bass strings unsatisfactory and avoided them in his playing early on, resulting in a trebly sound.
+He found the sound of the Explorer's bass strings unsatisfactory and avoided them in his playing early on, resulting in a trebly sound.
 He said by focusing "on one area of the fretboard [he] was developing a very stylized way of doing something that someone else would play in a normal way".
-Other equipment choices contribute to the Edge's unique sound.
 His 1964 Vox AC30 "Top Boost" amplifier (housed in a 1970s cabinet) is favoured for its "sparkle" tone, and is the basis for his sound both in the studio and live.
 Rather than hold his plectrum with a standard grip, the Edge turns it sideways or upside down to use the dimpled edge against the strings, producing a "rasping top end" to his tone.